KatharinaHoff/Reconstruct-Parser/README.md

 ```
 Executing the parser with this input set will result in an output file of 471 lines.

+Additionally, we provide a file with R code (example/data_fin.R) that we used for compute spatial statistics plots that will be presented in the manuscript of Petersen et al. (2019).
+The R script assumes that a large set of coordinates has been generated from various different cells.
+It doesn't make much sense to run it with data from the three cell slices that we provide for testing the parser functionality.

 Output of Reconstruct-Parser
 ============================